jsdoc/jsdoc.github.io/content/en/about-plugins.md

 ### Event Handlers

-At the highest level, a plugin may register handlers for specific named-events that occur in the documentation generation process.
-JSDoc will pass the handler an event object containing pertinent information.
-Your plugin module should export a `handlers` object that contains your handler, like
+At the highest level, a plugin may register handlers for specific named events that JSDoc fires.
-so:
+JSDoc will pass an event object to the handler.
+Your plugin module should export a `handlers` object that contains your handler, like so:

-{% example "Example" %}
+{% example "Event-handler plugin for 'newDoclet' events" %}

 ```js
 exports.handlers = {